 The majority of landlords will allow you to set up your own broadband deal for the year.
 With the majority of broadband companies taking advantage of the student living situation, there’s a variety of offers on the market that are targeted entirely towards student houses.
 If, however, your landlord already has you on an internet deal when you arrive, you can find out which company that is by asking directly to your landlord (if they know) or using whoismyip.org .

 Gas & electricity

-Once you have found out who supplies you currently, you can head over to a comparison tool like Selectra or USwitch.
-These will ask you for your personal information (just one person for now), postcode, current tariff and perhaps a couple of other basic questions.
-Once you have done this, you will be able to see the many offers that are available to you in order of price, cheapest at the top.
+Once you have discovered who supplies you currently, you can use a comparison tool like Selectra or USwitch.
+These will ask you for your personal information (just one person for now), postcode, current tariff, and perhaps a couple of other basic questions.
+Once you have done this, you could see various offers available for you in order of price, the cheapest at the top.

-Now, before you jump in and choose the very cheapest and forget about it.
-You need to remember that a lot of these have fixed contract terms, usually one or two years.
-Obviously, the majority of students only stay in there houses for 12 months, so a two or three year contract isn’t going to be much use to you, or is it?
+Now, before you jump in and choose the cheapest and forget about it, you need to remember that a lot of these have fixed contract terms, usually one or two years.
+Obviously, the majority of students only stay in a house for 12 months, so a two or three year contract isn’t going to be much use to you, or is it?

 The three most popular broadband providers in the 2016/17 academic year were Sky, BT and Virgin Media, all of which providing value for money in relation to standard providers.
 One of the main benefits of using a student-focused tariff, is that depending on how long you are staying in your house for, you can vary your contract term to suit your requirements.

 In order to actually switch your broadband, you can use any of the standard comparison engines such as Go Compare and Money Supermarket or you can go directly to the company websites and seek out the student deals.
 You will probably find yourself pestered on campus by student ambassadors, but don’t be so quick to disregard their offers, you may find them to be pretty cheap when you get an idea of how much things cost.